 In other words, if an incident occurred during the time you had the policy, but a claim wasn’t filed until after the policy had lapsed, you would still be protected for a certain period of time.

 For example, let's say a client sues you over a coding error or a missed deadline.
-Your E&O tail coverage would provide protection even if you filed a claim after your policy expired.
+Your E&O tail coverage would provide protection even if you filed a claim after your policy expiration date.
 Without E&O tail coverage, you would be responsible for the legal defense or settlement costs, which could be significant.

 Do you need tail coverage?